Making a claim

 We will ask the claimant to complete a claim form and to provide at their own expense all reasonable and necessary evidence required by us to support a claim.
 If the information supplied is insufficient, we will identify the further information which is required.
 If we do not receive the information we need, we may reject the claim.
 For further details about claims, please refer to ‘General conditions’ on page 23 and 24 of your policy wording.

-To help us prevent fraudulent claims, we store your personal details on computer and we may transfer them to a centralised system.
+To help us prevent fraudulent claims, we store your personal details on a computer and we may transfer them to a centralised system.
 We keep this information in line with the conditions of the UK Data Protection Act 2018 which incorporates the General Data Protection Regulation (EU)2016/679.

 View Policy Documents Get a Quote Now